splunk/observability-workshop/content/en/other/wip/pet-clinic/20-otel-collector.md

 Ensure there are no errors by tailing the logs from the OpenTelemetry Collector pod.
 The output should look similar to the log output shown in the Output tab below.

-Use the label set by the `helm` install to tail logs (You will need to press `ctrl+c` to exit).
+Use the label set by the `helm` install to tail logs (You will need to press `ctrl + c` to exit).
 Or use the installed `k9s` terminal UI for bonus points!

 {{< tabs >}}
 {{% tab title="Kubectl Logs" %}}